-This page contains official 2022 WAEC and JAMB subject combination (admission requirements) for Chemical Sciences, including the List of Nigeria Universities Offering this Course, A level requirements and much more.
+This page contains 2023 WAEC and JAMB subject combination (admission requirements) for Chemical Sciences, including the List of Nigeria Universities Offering this Course, A level requirements and much more.

 |Qualification||(B.Sc. & B. Tech)|